Taytay/juke-rocket/README.md

 And to toggle play/pause:
 `$ spt toggle --status --device "Jukebox"`

+7. Now that that's working, let's get juke-rocket working.
+Copy config-example.jsonc to config.jsonc, and edit it as appropriate.
+You might not know what card IDs to use just yet for each of your RFID cards, but those will be displayed in the next step.
-7. Now that that's working, let's make it work with RFIDs.
+8. Now that that's working, let's make it work with RFIDs.
 Plug in the RFID reader if you haven't already.
-8. `$ yarn run start` will start the app.
-Tapping an RFID card to the reader will look up the song or action and run it by calling the appropriate `spt` command.
+9. `$ yarn run start` will start the juke-rocket.
+Tapping an RFID card to the reader will print the ID of the card and tell you whether juke-rocket recognizes the card.
+The card ID it prints out is the card ID you should add to the `cards` section of the config file.
+   (After editing your config file, you'll have to restart juke-rocket.
+(CTRL-C and `yarn run start`)).

-9. Running everything on bootup:
+10. Running everything on bootup:
-   9.a : `$ yarn run build && cd ./service-defintions && ./install-services.sh `
+    `$ yarn run build && cd ./service-defintions && ./install-services.sh `
-   9.b : Reboot and observe
+    `$ cd ./service-definitions && start-jukerocket-service.sh` should start the service.
+(You'll hear the startup sound).
+    To see its output when running as a service, run: `$ journalctl -u jukerocketd --follow`
+11. With the services installed, reboot and you should hear the startup sound.
+Tap a card and listen to it play back.
+Tap it again to pause.

 ### Acknowledgements

 Thanks go to the following projects that inspired or helped me develop this work.

+[PhonieBox](http://phoniebox.de/index-en.html) was the original inspiration for this project.
-The initial repo was copied from the [Typescript Boilerplate](https://github.com/metachris/typescript-boilerplate) project.
+The initial repo was copied from [Typescript Boilerplate](https://github.com/metachris/typescript-boilerplate).

+More detailed acknowledgement and notes can be found in notes.txt